-(1) has a stated maturity of 270 days or fewer from the date of its issuance;

-(2) will be, in accordance with its terms, liquidated in full at maturity;

-(3) is eligible for collateral for borrowing from a Federal Reserve Bank; and if the short-term obligations of the bank, or of a bank holding company of which the bank is the largest subsidiary, are rated not less than A-1 or P-1 or an equivalent rating by at least one nationally recognized credit rating agency.
+- (1) has a stated maturity of 270 days or fewer from the date of its issuance; - (2) will be, in accordance with its terms, liquidated in full at maturity; - (3) is eligible for collateral for borrowing from a Federal Reserve Bank; and - (4) is accepted by a bank organized and existing under the laws of the United States or any state, if the short-term obligations of the bank, or of a bank holding company of which the bank is the largest subsidiary, are rated not less than A-1 or P-1 or an equivalent rating by at least one nationally recognized credit rating agency.
 Amended by Acts 1995, 74th Leg., ch.
 402, Sec.
 1, eff.
 Sept.
 1, 1995.